AuthorCarpentry/FSCI-2019/04-publishing.md

 9. To test that the biosketch will be auto-updated in your report when your ORCID bio is updated, go to your ORCID account and make a change to your biography.
-You might add a new accomplishment to the top of the bio, such as *Master of Reproducible Reporting* or *Bends RMarkdown to Their Will*.
+You might add a new accomplishment to the top of the bio, such as *Master of Reproducible Reporting* or *Bends R Markdown to Their Will*.

 When you knit the document to HTML, the **Principal Investigators Biosketch** auto-updates!